Bigizic/Bigizic/README.md

 Welcome to my github

+- 🌱 I’m currently learning C and looking to collaborate on Web Development.

 <!--
 **Bigizic/Bigizic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.